jacobdbt2100/dbt_postgres_git_setup/README.md

   - Not models — not materialised in your warehouse.
   - Useful for ad-hoc analysis.

-2. logs
+**2. logs**

-Stores dbt run logs.
+  - Stores dbt run logs.

-Mostly for debugging or reviewing past runs.
+  - Mostly for debugging or reviewing past runs.

-You usually don’t edit anything here.
+  - You usually don’t edit anything here.

-3. macros
+**3. macros**

-Reusable SQL snippets (functions).
+  - Reusable SQL snippets (functions).

-Helps avoid repeating SQL code.
+  - Helps avoid repeating SQL code.

-Can be called in models, tests, analyses, snapshots.
+  - Can be called in models, tests, analyses, snapshots.

-4. models
+**4. models**

-Where your main SQL models live.
+  - Where your main SQL models live.

-Materialised as tables or views in your warehouse.
+  - Materialised as tables or views in your warehouse.

-Can have subfolders for organisation.
+  - Can have subfolders for organisation.

-5. seeds
+**5. seeds**

-CSV files that dbt loads into your warehouse.
+  - CSV files that dbt loads into your warehouse.

-Good for static reference data like country codes or lookup tables.
+  - Good for static reference data like country codes or lookup tables.

-6. snapshots
+**6. snapshots**

-Capture slowly changing data over time.
+  - Capture slowly changing data over time.

-Useful for tracking historical changes.
+  - Useful for tracking historical changes.

-Stored as versioned tables in your warehouse.
+  - Stored as versioned tables in your warehouse.

-7. targets
+**7. targets**

-Auto-generated folder by dbt.
+  - Auto-generated folder by dbt.

-Stores compiled SQL and temporary run artifacts.
+  - Stores compiled SQL and temporary run artifacts.

-You usually do not edit it.
+  - You usually do not edit it.

-8. tests
+**8. tests**

-Contains singular / custom SQL tests for models or business logic.
+  - Contains singular / custom SQL tests for models or business logic.

-Runs alongside generic tests in schema.yml.
+  - Runs alongside generic tests in schema.yml.